Information on the use of masks and face coverings in the community including how they can help protect you.

 For some people wearing a face covering is unsuitable due to a disability or health condition.
 See Face coverings exemption advice

-See Personal Protective Equipment use in health and disability care settings for detailed guidance on the appropriate use of PPE by health care and support workers at all Alert Levels.
+See Personal Protective Equipment use in health and disability care settings for detailed guidance on the appropriate use of PPE by health care and support workers at all settings.

 Reusable masks – fabric, washable